Today's Articles

 *Myles Horton was born on this date in 1905.
 He was a white-American educator, socialist, and administrator.

 When standards for being an educator changed (they now required at least one year of high school), they lost their jobs because neither had the required education.
 After that, they worked several odd jobs, including working in factories as sharecroppers.
-Myles’ parents were peace-loving people who tried to raise their kids as respectful, affectionate, and devoted.
+Myles’ parents were peace-loving people who tried to raise their kids respectfully, affectionately, and devotedly.
 They grew up in poverty but never considered themselves lower class.
 Elsie Falls Horton helped organize classes for less fortunate people and tried to make them more educated in the community.

 Horton left home at fifteen to attend high school and supported himself by working in a sawmill and then a box factory.
 During this time, Horton experienced union organization by working at a sawmill and as a factory packer.
-As a teenager, he demonstrated his activism by holding a strike for higher wages at the tomato factory.
+He demonstrated his activism as a teenager by holding a strike for higher wages at the tomato factory.
 Horton attended Cumberland College in Tennessee in 1924 and continued his work with local unions.
 He attended many colleges, including Cumberland University, graduating in 1928; to the University of Chicago.
 After college, Horton went to work as a state Student YMCA secretary.

 To Become a Community Service Manager